MANOJ-M-01/Vanilla-JS-SPA-Router-with-PHP-backend/README.md

 | User clicks **Back**    | ✅          | Triggers `popstate` — lets SPA react    |
 | User clicks **Forward** | ✅          | Triggers `popstate` — lets SPA react    |

-Let me know if you want a full breakdown of `history.pushState`, `replaceState`, or other router features like lazy loading or hash routing.